 - (i) If you know in advance that you will not be able to sit your January, Summer Term, July or Resit period examinations which are centrally organised, you should discuss your concern with your Academic Tutor and submit an Exceptional Circumstances form as soon as possible.
-See sections 43-50. - (ii) If you believe that your exceptional circumstance has affected your performance in a centrally organised January, Summer Term, July or Resit period examinations included in your University examination timetable, see sections 51-62 (Postresults exceptional circumstances (PREC) process).
+See sections 43-50. - (ii) For students registered on UK campuses and University of Reading Malaysia If you believe that your exceptional circumstance has affected your performance in a centrally organised January, Summer Term, July or Resit period examinations included in your University examination timetable, see sections 51-62 (Post results exceptional circumstances (PREC) process).
 You must wait until your examination results have been published and then submit an Exceptional Circumstances form within five working days of the publication of your results.
 Publication dates for your results are available here; results will normally comprise an overall result for the Part/Final Examination, where available, and your available modular and sub-modular marks.
 Having seen your results, you should promptly consider whether your exceptional circumstance has had an impact on your results and, at that point, you will be able to submit an Exceptional Circumstances form.
 Evidence of the exceptional circumstance will normally be required.
-Guidance on what are considered exceptional circumstances can be found in section 11 above and the evidence required can be found in Annex 1.
+Guidance on what are considered exceptional circumstances can be found in section 11 above and the evidence required can be found in Annex1.
 You are strongly advised to collect evidence to support this request at the time of the circumstance.